In an attempt to slow the spread of COVID-19, the Maine Discovery Museum is closed and we look forward to when it will be safe to open again soon.

 Let us bring discovery to you, or enhance your group’s visit to MDM with one of our STEAM-based learning adventures.
 With a variety of course options, we provide many opportunities for you to reinforce your curriculum in a fun and rewarding way.

-Bubble Gum Workshop: Students will receive an introduction into chemistry, phases of matter or, for advanced grades, solutions and suspensions and polymers while making bubble gum.
+Bubble Gum Workshop: Students will receive an introduction into chemistry, phases of matter, or, for advanced grades, solutions and suspensions and polymers while making bubble gum.
 This fun, sticky workshop can include a segment on consumer science or dental hygiene.
-Grades 2-8, up to 20 children, need to be able to set up a hot plate and needs at least one additional adult helper.
+Grades 2-8, up to 20 children, need to be able to set up a hot plate and need at least one additional adult helper.

 Maine Sea Slime: Students will explore and experiment with a very slimy substance from Maine’s underwater world.
 They will find out how it’s farmed, harvested, and used in food and make their own batch of special sea slime to take home.
 Grades K-8, up to 20 children, wet activity!